Fixed Points of the Josephus Function via Fractional Base Expansions: Main Results and Motivations

 Therefore, the fixed point $n_{p}^{(\ell+1)}$ satisfies the following system of linear congruences:

-Since $3^p$ and $2^q$ are coprime positive integers, i.e., $\gcd(3^p, 2^q)=1$, we can apply the classical form of the Chinese Remainder Theorem (CRT) (see \cite [p.
+Since $3^p$ and $2^q$ are coprime positive integers, i.e., $\gcd(3^p, 2^q)=1$, we can apply the classical form of the Chinese Remainder Theorem (CRT) (see \cite[p.
 294]{Rosen}).
-This guarantees a unique solution $z$ to \eqref{formula 6} modulo $3^p \times 2^q$, given by $z=a_12^qy+a_23^px,$ where $x$ and $y$ are a pair of integers satisfying Bézout's identity (see \cite[p.
-285]{Rosen}): where $\gcd$ is the greatest common divisor.
-In this way, we uncover an interesting connection between the sequence $\{n_p^{(\ell)}\}_{\ell\in \mathbb{N}}$ and CRT.
+This guarantees a unique solution $z$ to \eqref{formula 6} modulo $3^p \times 2^q$, given by where $x$ and $y$ are a pair of integers satisfying Bézout's identity (see \cite[p.
+285]{Rosen}):

+where $\gcd$ denotes the greatest common divisor.
+In this way, we uncover a connection between the sequence $\{n_p^{(\ell)}\}_{\ell\in \mathbb{N}}$ and the CRT.
 Moreover, since the explicit expression for $z$ depends on a solution to Bézout's identity, it is natural to examine how $1$ can be expressed as a linear combination of $3^p$ and $2^q$.